Pancho Gonzales: Personal and family life

 Gonzales became a television commentator for ABC, a rare presence at tournaments.
 Described as an adequate but unmotivated commentator, Gonzales would issue thoughtful comments – often magnanimous, occasionally harsh, always candid – on contemporary pros.

 For decades Gonzales had made US$75,000 a year from an endorsement contract with Spalding for racquets and balls but was unable to get along with the company personnel.
 Finally, in 1981, after nearly 30 years, Spalding refused to renew the contract.
-He had also been the Tennis Director and Tournament Director at Caesars Palace on the Las Vegas Strip for 16 years, another lucrative job.
+He had also been the tennis and tournament director at Caesars Palace on the Las Vegas Strip for 16 years, another lucrative job.
 In 1985, he was fired after refusing to give playing lessons to the wife of his boss.
 As S. L. Price wrote about Gonzales in a 2002 Sports Illustrated article, "There was no more perfect match than Pancho and Vegas: both dark and disreputable, both hard and mean and impossible to ignore."

 Gonzales married and divorced six times and had nine children: he wed his childhood sweetheart, Henrietta Pedrin, on March 23, 1948; they had three children.
 He married actress (and Miss Rheingold of 1958) Madelyn Darrow (sister of Barbara Darrow) twice; they had three children including twin girls.
 He married his dental hygienist, Betty, in Beverly Hills, and had one daughter.
 His last wife, Rita, is the elder sister of Andre Agassi, and they had one son.
 According to Price's article, Rita's father, Mike Agassi hated Gonzales so much that he considered having him killed.
 Gonzales had coached the young Rita until she had rebelled against her father's 5,000-balls-a-day-regimen and first moved in with, then married, on March 31, 1984, the much-older Gonzales.
 Years before, Mike Agassi, already a tennis fanatic, had once served as a linesman for one of Gonzales's professional matches in Chicago.
 Gonzales had upbraided Agassi so severely for perceived miscalls that Agassi walked away and sat in the stands.

 Kramer says that "Gonzales never seemed to get along with his various wives, although this never stopped him from getting married...
 Segura once said, 'You know, the nicest thing Gorgo ever says to his wives is 'Shut up'".
 Following a ten-month battle with stomach cancer, Gonzales died on July 3, 1995, at the Sunrise Hospital in Las Vegas at the age of 67, in poverty and estranged from his ex-wives and children except for Rita and their son, Skylar.
 Andre Agassi paid for his funeral.

-Gonzales played tennis with the actor Robert Redford while Redford was growing up.